w3f/polkadot-wiki/docs/general/ledger.md

 {{ polkadot: [Ledger Polkadot App](https://github.com/Zondax/ledger-polkadot) :polkadot }}{{ kusama: [Ledger Kusama App](https://github.com/Zondax/ledger-kusama) :kusama }}
 specification for the list of transactions supported.
 Some transactions are supported only on a specific app version, and others are not supported by any version.
-For instance, the staking `rebag` extrinsic is supported on the XL version but not on the light version.
-Support for the XL version is limited to single calls (not batch calls), meaning you can rebag one account at a time.
+For instance, the staking `rebag` extrinsic is supported on the XL version but not on the lite version.
 Also, joining a [nomination pool](../learn/learn-nomination-pools.md) is only possible with the XL version.

 :::